 The first thing we’re doing is making a solar eclipse model that the kids can use to demonstrate what actually happens during an eclipse.
-We used the printable below (it’s free at The Printables Library when you register for a free account) and referenced this article from NASA to help explain what happens and how during a solar eclipse.
+We used the printable below and referenced this article from NASA to help explain what happens and how during a solar eclipse.

 Solar Eclipse K-W-L Chart